-If you like having the flexibility to choose the doctors, hospitals and other health care providers you use to get care, and you can afford to pay more, a PPO may be the right plan for you and your family.
+If you like having the flexibility to choose the doctors, hospitals and other health care providers you use to get care, and you can afford to pay more, PPO private insurance may be the right plan for you and your family.

 A PPO may be a good choice for you because:

 - You don't need a PCP to coordinate your care.

 - You don't need a referral to see a specialist.